Skip to main content

 By Daniel Battaglia — Founder & CEO of Parksy, author of Parking Made Easy

-Quick answer: You have 28 days to appeal a Royal Borough of Kensington and Chelsea Penalty Charge Notice.
-See the official route, the grounds that work, and draft your appeal letter free with Parksy.
+Quick answer: Learn how to appeal a Royal Borough of Kensington and Chelsea Penalty Charge Notice within 28 days, including valid grounds and useful resources.

 Received a Penalty Charge Notice from Royal Borough of Kensington and Chelsea?
 You are not automatically liable just because a notice arrived.
 You normally have 28 days to lodge a challenge, so act early.
 This guide covers the official appeal route, the grounds that actually work, and the evidence to attach.
 When you are ready, the free Parksy fine appeal letter generator reads a photo of your notice and drafts the letter for you — no sign-up needed to start.